chatsim79/L3T08CT1/README.md

 "docker run -it [app name]"

+This is a Stock Management Program.
 I recommend one of the first selections when using the app should be "view current stock".
 This will produce a table of stock model names and SKU codes, these can they be used in conjunction with other elements of the menu which will request a stock name or SKU code to perform actions.

 ## 3 - Credits: